suffolklibraries/sljekyll/news/_posts/2019-04-01-needham-art-project.md

 Library manager Donna Grand said: “This has been a wonderful opportunity for the children to make new friends, work together on various art projects and learn a little about local history as well as learning about Needham, Massachusetts.
 The Skype session went very well and lasted approximately 45 minutes.”

 One parent who attended the event said: "I thought the library represented Needham Market brilliantly with their care and attention to setting up the Skype session.
 We may be a small town in comparison but the library made the group look very professional."

+Many thanks to Hughes Electrical for providing the equipment for the Skype session.